Dima-369/VMT-Editor/docs/documentation/substance.md

 Copy the shader to your Painter shelf.

-?> Drag the `source.glsl` file onto your Painter window.
-In the dialog that appears select type _shader_ and import into your shelf.
+?> Drag the `source.glsl` file onto your Painter shelf.
+In the dialog that appears select type _shader_ and import into your shelf'shelf'.

 To install the templates copy both `templates` and `export-presets` to your shelf folder.